Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Most cards within the US are now being issued with Chip and Signature technology, but Chip and PIN is one step up.
 At this time, within the US it doesn’t make much of a difference, but if you travel within Europe, having a card with Chip and PIN technology could benefit you as many train ticket and gas station kiosks are un-manned with no way for you to sign, and the only way to complete a purchase is with a Chip and PIN credit card.

 When you redeem your miles you will receive 5% back to use toward future redemptions.
 For example, if you redeem 10,000 miles, you will receive 500 back into your account for a future redemption.
 This equates to an addition 0.1% cash back in comparison with the Capital One Venture card.

-The Barclaycard Arrival Plus, at $89, and waived the first year, has a higher fee than the Capital One Venture card by $30.
+The Barclaycard Arrival Plus* has an annual fee of $89, which is waived the first year.
 Not considering the other benefits of the Barclaycard Arrival, you would need to spend $30,000 to break even with the Capital One Venture card considering the extra 0.1% that the Barclaycard Arrival earns (in the form of the 5% bonus that is returned).

 High Minimum Redemption

 The minimum redemption is 10,000 points, equivalent to $100.
 To earn this many points, you will need to spend $5,000 on your Arrival Plus credit card, which is quite a bit more than the Venture card.